Updated:

 Center for Disease Control and Prevention (CDC) 2011, , Web.

-Champlin, S & Henderson, A 1998, Promoting teen health; linking schools, health organizations, and community, SAGE, New York.
+Champlin, S & Henderson, A. 1998, Promoting teen health; linking schools, health organizations, and community, SAGE, New York.

-Cullen, W, Baranowski, T, Rittenberry, L & Olveira, N 2000, “Social-environmental influences on children’s diets: results from focus group with African-Euro-and Mexican-American children and their parents”, Health Education Research, vol. 15 no.5, pp.581-590.
+Cullen, W, Baranowski, T, Rittenberry, L & Olveira, N 2000, “Social-environmental influences on children’s diets: results from a focus group with African-Euro-and Mexican-American children and their parents”, Health Education Research, vol. 15 no.5, pp.581-590.

-El-Ansari, W, Maxwell, AE, Mikolajczyk, RT, Stock, C, Naydenova, V & Kramer, A 2007, “Promoting public health: benefits and challenges of a European wide research consortium on student health”, Cent Eur J Public Health, vol.15 no.6, p.58-65.
+El-Ansari, W, Maxwell, AE, Mikolajczyk, RT, Stock, C, Naydenova, V & Kramer, A. 2007, “Promoting public health: benefits and challenges of a European wide research consortium on student health”, Cent Eur J Public Health, vol.15 no.6, p.58-65.

 Gay, K 2006, Am I fat?
 The obesity issue for teens: Enslow Publishers, Inc., New York.

 Hagman, U, Bruce, A, Persson, LA, Samuelson, G & Sjolin, S 1986, “Food habits and nutrient intake in childhood in relation to health and socio-economic conditions.
-Irazusta, A, Gil, S, Ruiz, F, Gondra, J, Jauregi, A, Irazusta, J & Gil, J 2006, “Exercise, physical fitness, and dietary habits of first-year female nursing students”, Biol Res Nurs, vol.7 no.2, pp.175-186.
+Irazusta A., Gil, S, Ruiz, F, Gondra, J, Jauregi A., Irazusta, J & Gil, J 2006, “Exercise, physical fitness, and dietary habits of first-year female nursing students”, Biol Res Nurs, vol.7 no.2, pp.175-186.

 Hales, D 2010, An invitation to health: choosing to change, Cengage Learning, New York.